n00b69/woa-op7/guide/1-partition.md

 >
 > YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!!!

+> [!Important]
+> OOS12 and ROMs that use OOS12 firmware have extremely experimental Windows support and may not work at all.
+>
+> It is highly recommended to downgrade to OOS11 if you want to use Windows.

 ### Opening CMD as an admin
 > Download **platform-tools** and extract the folder somewhere, then open CMD as an **administrator**.
 >